Why Manufactured Homes?

 Pricing Compared to Site Built Homes

-materials as a site built home, endure a more stringent inspection process to
+materials as a site built home, and endure a more stringent inspection process to

-assure a high quality construction, offer the same or more technological
+assure a high quality construction, which offers the same or more technological

-advances to improve the functionality, esthetics, and efficiencies of your
+advances to improve the functionality, esthetics, and efficiencies of the

-PERCENT LESS per square foot than a new construction traditional
+PERCENT LESS per square foot than a newly constructed traditional

 Technological advances, evolutionary designs, and a focus on